Bever Family Murders Experience Jackie Smithson is a Crime Scene Investigator for the Broken Arrow…

 Alexa McConnell is an analyst with the Department of Justice.
 She has worked in the Criminal Investigations Division for the past four years.
 Alexa is also on the Evidence Response Team for her division.
 She has an interest in homicide cases and looks forward to collaborating with investigators in the field from around the nation.

-EvaMarie is currently employed by the Seminole County Sheriff’s Office in Seminole County, Florida, as a duly sworn Corrections/ Deputy Sheriff since May of 1999.
+EvaMarie is retired from the Seminole County Sheriff’s Office in Seminole County, Florida.
+Eva served as a duly sworn Corrections/ Deputy Sheriff since May of 1999.
 In 2009, she completed her Associate in Science Degree in Criminal Justice Technology at Seminole State College.
-Eva is currently assigned to the Major Crimes Unit of the Seminole County Sheriff’s Office as an Investigator, and she is a member of the Crisis Negotiations Team and the Peer Support Team.
+Eva was most recently assigned to the Major Crimes Unit of the Seminole County Sheriff’s Office as an Investigator, and she was a member of the Crisis Negotiations Team and the Peer Support Team.

 Detective Brian Savelli is a veteran Master Deputy with the Orange County Sheriff’s Office and has been with O.C.S.O. since 2007.
 He has been assigned to the Homicide Unit since 2016.
 Prior to being assigned to the Homicide Unit, he served three years as a detective in the Night Investigations/Violent Crimes Unit working robbery and persons crimes.
 Detective Savelli has investigated a magnitude of cases which include high profile homicide cases and equivocal death investigations.
 Detective Savelli strongly believes in ongoing training, networking, and communicating throughout the homicide investigators community both in Florida and throughout the United States.